Paraphrasing Complex Network: Network Compression via Factor Transfer: Experiments

 \subsection{Ablation Study}

-\sw{ In the introduction, we have described that the teacher network provides more paraphrased information to the student network via factors, and described a need for a translator to act as a buffer to better understand factors in the student network.
+{ In the introduction, we have described that the teacher network provides more paraphrased information to the student network via factors, and described a need for a translator to act as a buffer to better understand factors in the student network.
 To further analyze the role of factor, we performed an ablation experiment on the presence or absence of a paraphraser and a translator.
 The result is shown in Table \ref{table:para_tran}.
 The student network and the teacher network are selected with different number of output channels.
 One can adjust the number of student and teacher factors by adjusting the paraphrase rate $k$ of the paraphraser.
-As described above, since the role of the paraphraser (making $F_{T}$ with unsupervised training loss) and the translator (trained jointly with student network to ease the learning of Factor Transfer) are not the same, we can confirm that the synergy of two \jh{modules} maximizes the performance of the student network. }
+As described above, since the role of the paraphraser (making $F_{T}$ with unsupervised training loss) and the translator (trained jointly with student network to ease the learning of Factor Transfer) are not the same, we can confirm that the synergy of two {modules} maximizes the performance of the student network.
+Also, we report the performance of different number of layers in the paraphraser.
+As the number of layers increases, the performance also increases. }